HomeSite Map

 Conclusion

-The Beatles, being true aficionados of the American 'girl group' music of the early '60s, were attracted to this powerful, albeit obscure, example of songwriting craftsmanship.
+The Beatles, being true aficionados of the American "girl group" music of the early '60s, were attracted to this powerful, albeit obscure, example of songwriting craftsmanship.
 Listening to the original version, you can hear what appealed to George Harrison in particular, especially the guitar flourishes as well as the interplay between the lead and background vocalists.
 Listening to The Beatles version, you can hear that they put a lot of thought, as well as time and effort, into depicting the true essence of the song in a fully convincing manner.

 Song Summary